ckapak/sei-group-project/README.md

 ## Challenges & Future Improvements

+Thanks to our meticulous planning, effective communiction and an agile mindset, we successfully delivered a fully-functional full-stack app.

+Moving forward:
-We were comfortable using Bulma as a CSS framework for styling previous projects, so we used something new - Skeleton CSS.
+* We were comfortable using Bulma as a CSS framework for styling previous projects, so we used something new - Skeleton CSS.
 Unfortunately, due to time constraints, we weren't able to get completely familiar with this framework which meant that the app is not mobile responsive.
+* In addition to this I would like to add more features to the app, like a weather forecast and a section that shows users which events are coming up in their area.